adafruit/adafruit_flora_game_controller/README.md

+## This repo has been archived

-Example code for a Flora game controller with capacitive touch sensing!
+This archive contains example code for a Flora game controller with capacitive touch sensing!
 Full tutorial and video:

 http://learn.adafruit.com/plush-game-controller/